 There are a couple of different scenario’s in which a multiple offer situation could arise.
 It is possible there could be multiple offers coming in around the same time in which case all of the offers should be presented to the seller at the same time.
 The potential also exists that you could be in the middle of negotiations with a buyer and suddenly find out you are getting one or more additional offers.

 I have summarized everything you should consider as a Massachusetts home seller when you are in one of these situations.

-About the author: The above Real Estate information on the handling Real Estate offers was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 25+ Years.
+About the author: The above Real Estate information on the how to handle Real Estate offers was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-435-5356.
+Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Blackstone, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.

 Connect with Bill’s Metrowest Real Estate profile on Google+